A family of measures on symmetric groups and the field with one element

 The $z$-splitting measures at $z= q=p^f$ arise as the splitting probabilities for factorizations of monic degree $n$ polynomials over $\FF_q$, as shown in \cite{Lagarias-W:2014}.
 Recall that $\sF_{n,q}$ denotes the set of all degree $n$ monic polynomials $f(x) \in \FF_q[x]$.
 We can factor a given $f(x)$ uniquely as $f(x) = \prod_{i=1}^kg_i(x)^{e_i}$, where the $e_i$ are positive integers and the $g_i(x)$ are distinct, monic, irreducible, and non-constant.
 We let $\ssy \vdash n$ denote the partition of $n$ given by the degrees of the factors $g_i(x)$.

-\begin{prop} Consider drawing a random monic polynomial $f(X)$ from $\sF_{n,q}$ with the uniform distribution.
+\begin{prop} Consider a random monic polynomial $f(X)$ over the finite field $\FF_q$ drawn from the set $\sF_{n,q}$ with the uniform distribution.
 Then the conditional probability of $f(x)$ having a factorization into irreducible factors of splitting type $\ssy$, conditioned on $g(x)$ having a square-free factorization, is exactly $\nu_{n, q}^{\ast}({\cssy})$.
 That is,

 \end{prop}

 \begin{proof} Proposition ~\ref{pr21} and Proposition \ref{pr23}\,(1) together give

 Comparison of the right side with the definition (\ref{231a}) of the necklace measure shows equality at $z=q$ with $\nu_{n, q}^{\ast}(\cssy)$. \end{proof}